martinmcconnell/fyp-doc/notes.md

 distribution is instantaneous online. **(Taylor, 2012)**

-According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corporate and empirical structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
+According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study.
+The main purpose of this system is to remove the corporate and empirical structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.